Elevation: 4,540 ft

 This peak is not in the book.
 Also see the Owyhee Mountains Peaks List for all of the peaks in this range.
 Updated April 2019

 The access road described below was recently posted as a “PRIVATE ROAD.”
-The road crosses about 50 feet of private property and then enters public lands.
+The road crosses about 50 feet of private property between US-95 and public lands.
 Check with the BLM before using the access road: +1 (208) 384-3300

 This volcanic plug peak has 280 feet of prominence and excellent access.
 If you come to this area to climb Buck Mountain, I recommend making the short Class 3 ascent to this summit.
 Please note that the majority of the summit block is vertical and would involve technical climbing.
 A Class 3 route can be found up the peak’s southwest side.
 USGS Piute Butte

 Access the peak by driving just east of Marsing, Idaho where US-93 and ID-55 meet.
 Drive 13.5 miles south from this junction and turn left/east onto Squaw Creek Road.
 Note that this road looks private since a nearby ranch has built an arch over the entrance.
 Follow the road up and east to Peak 4540.
 You cannot miss it, as the road cuts across the peak’s northern slopes.
 Stop where you have access to the peaks west side and park.